zawadTazwar/UserReviewDashboard/readme.md

 I'll continue to actively work on these features, collaborate with the team, and ensure that the codebase remains well-documented and functional.

+## Feature: Forgot Password

+"Forgot Password" feature allows users who have forgotten their passwords to reset them securely.
+It involves:

+Users providing their email for verification.
+Generating a unique token to confirm identity.
+Sending an email with a reset link.
+Allowing users to set a new password using the link received in their email.
+This feature enhances user experience by enabling password recovery while maintaining security protocols.

+### functions
+- `forgot_password` route serves the purpose of rendering the 'forgot_password.tpl' template.
+It is a part of the password recovery process, presenting users with a form or interface to initiate the password reset process.
+This route does not take any arguments and returns the specified template for user interaction.
+- `send_reset_email` route handles the submission of the forgot password form.
+Its primary function is to process user requests for password resets.
+Upon receiving an email address, it checks if the email exists in the system's database.
+If found, it generates a unique token for the user, sends a password reset email to the provided email address using the SendGrid service, and provides appropriate success or error messages.
+- `generate_reset_token` Function generates a unique password reset token for a given user ID.
+This token serves as a secure identifier for allowing users to reset their passwords.
+The function takes the user's unique identifier as an argument and returns the generated token.
+- `send_password_reset_email` Function is responsible for sending a password reset email to the user.
+It takes the user's `email` address and a password reset `token` as arguments.
+Using the SendGrid service, it constructs an email containing a reset link with the provided token and sends it to the user's email address.
+- `reset_password` route renders the 'reset_password.tpl' template.
+Displays the password reset page with a form to set a new password or a str: "Invalid or expired token" if the token is not valid.
+- `perform_password_reset` route handles the submission of the reset password form.
+Updates the user's password in the database and displays a success or error message.

+### The use of SendGrid

+SendGrid is a cloud-based service that provides reliable and scalable solutions for sending emails.
+It offers a robust platform for managing email delivery, ensuring high deliverability rates and providing various tools to optimize email performance.

+Key features and aspects of SendGrid:
+- Email Delivery: SendGrid simplifies the process of sending emails programmatically through an API.
+It handles the complexities of email infrastructure, such as managing servers, IP addresses, and sender reputation, to ensure that emails reach their intended recipients.
+- Scalability: The service is designed to accommodate varying email volumes, whether it's sending a few transactional emails or managing large-scale email marketing campaigns.
+- Analytics and Insights: SendGrid provides detailed analytics and real-time insights into email delivery metrics.
+This includes data on open rates, click-through rates, bounce rates, and more, enabling users to track the performance of their emails.
+- Personalization and Templating: It allows for personalized email content by leveraging templates.
+Users can create customizable templates for different types of emails, streamlining the process of sending consistent and branded emails.
+- Security: SendGrid implements various security measures to protect against spam, phishing, and other email-related security threats.
+It includes features like email authentication, link tracking, and TLS encryption for secure communication.
+- API Integration: The SendGrid API seamlessly integrates with various programming languages and frameworks, making it easy to incorporate email sending capabilities into web applications, software, or any system that requires email functionality.

 ## (Jason)